So, what speed DDR4 RAM should you get?

-What speed of RAM should I use for my server?
+What Speed of RAM Should I Use for My Server?

 In some cases, the choice is made easier by which memory speed is compatible with your server.
 For example, the Poweredge r940 only supports DDR4 that is 2666 MT/s transfer rate.

 This tool won’t always be able to help with custom builds, such as those used in high frequency trading servers, but for most cases you’ll be able to see what build out options you have.

 LRDIMM, UDIMM or RDIMM?

 If your server will be supporting a large number of users, and so will require more memory density, then LRDIMM is going to be your best bet if it’s compatible.

 IT also limits MT/s to 1600.
 UDIMMs are really only viable when a small latency reduction would be helpful, but you don’t really need very much capacity at all.
 For example, a secondary server might be a good use case for UDIMM.

 For most average cases that require moderate density, or any servers pre HP-gen 9, RDIMM is perfectly acceptable, and will be much more affordable than the alternative LRDIMM.

 When you’re considering the budget for purchasing, keep in mind that you might be able to sell your used memory for trade-in value and take a chunk off of the purchase price.

-And, as far as memory speeds go, the cost to benefit ratio of buying higher speed DDR4 modules is going to depend largely on the types of games you’re trying to play.
-For memory intensive games with a large world like fallout, or poorly optimized games like Playerunknown’s battlegrounds, you’ll see at least a modest increase in frames per second when upgrading up to 4000 mhz, but nothing truly noteworthy.
+For memory-intensive games with a large world like fallout, or poorly optimized games like Playerunknown’s Battlegrounds, you’ll see at least a modest increase in frames per second when upgrading up to 4000 MHz, but nothing truly noteworthy.

 However, for the vast, vast majority of cases, 3000mhz ddr4 is completely sufficient for almost anything you would ever need to run.

-As far as total ram capacity, 32GBs of DDR4 or more is totally overkill, with 16gb of DDR4 at even the lowest speeds being sufficient for nearly any gaming needs.
+As far as total RAM capacity, 32GBs of DDR4 or more is totally overkill, with 16gb of DDR4 at even the lowest speeds being sufficient for nearly any gaming needs.

-For example, intel’s newest NVDIMM XPoint Memory will only be comptaible with the newest cascade lake processors.
+For example, intel’s newest NVDIMM XPoint Memory will only be compatible with the newest cascade lake processors.
 DDR4 of all speeds is compatible with Intel’s 6th gen skylake processors, 7th gen Kaby Lake, the 8th gen Core processors, skylake-X, and finally the Haswell-E processors.

 If you have recently upgraded your processor(s) and won’t be using it anymore make sure to look into how to sell your processor (smaller scale) or if you have processors in bulk you can contact Exit or take a look at what processors we buy.

-To determine which type of ram is compatible with your system, you can check your system’s model number in a tool like the one on Crucial’s website.
+To determine which type of RAM is compatible with your system, you can check your system’s model number in a tool like the one on Crucial’s website.